 Across the three regions, we detected 52 significant range limit shifts representing 31.3% of the 166 region-specific historical range limits in our study (Fig. 2).
 Twenty-five of the thirty-four species analyzed shifted at least one range limit in one region (Table 1, Figure 2).
 The nine species with no significant range limit shifts included the two gophers (Thomomys bottae and T. monticola), three chipmunks (Tamias merriami, T. quadrimaculatus, and T. amoenus), two shrews (Sorex trowbridgii, and S. vagrans), the widespread deer mouse (Peromyscus maniculatus), and the pika (Ochotona princeps).

+The likelihood of an elevation shift among regions was overwhelmed by an overall pattern described by upper and lower elevation limits.
 Our overall GLMM analysis revealed the Zone*Limit (i.e., high vs. low elevation species and upper vs. lower limits) interaction model was very strongly supported (AIC wt=1), and models containing Region received less support than a Null model (Table 1).
 In separate analyses of high and low elevation species, the Limit only model was the most strongly supported in both.
-Region added little information; and models with only Region received less support than the Null model
+Region added little information; and models with only Region received less support than the Null model.

 General patterns of range shifts (Hypotheses 1 & 2)